 When it rains, it pours.
 COVID-19 & the sudden shift to remote work has been, without a doubt, the biggest challenge so far in 2020 from an IT perspective.
 In a very short period of time, IT teams were able to set up a remote architecture that enabled all employees to work from home.
 They worked through lunches and stayed late to keep their colleagues connected.
 All that delivered with a smile.

 We're celebrating the Heroes of IT.
-Join by voting for your favorite IT Hero of 2020.
+Join by nominating your favorite IT Hero of 2021.

 It's time to show your appreciation on SysAdmin day, July 31st.
 Buy your SysAdmin some donuts, a couple of beers, or just say thanks.
 Don't forget to nominate your IT Pro for the 2020 SysAdmin Day Awards!